oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 openssl rand -hex 64 -out /opt/.secrets/pwd.key
 ```

-Edit the /opt/.secrets/common_os_pwdfile and seed the password for grid/oracle and database.
+Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid/oracle and database.
 It will be a common password for grid/oracle and database user.
 Execute following command:

 ```
 openssl enc -aes-256-cbc -salt -in /opt/.secrets/common_os_pwdfile -out /opt/.secrets/common_os_pwdfile.enc -pass file:/opt/.secrets/pwd.key
 rm -f /opt/.secrets/common_os_pwdfile
 ```

+### Notes

-**Note:** If you want to specify different password for all the accounts, create 3 different files and encrypt them under /opt/.secrets and pass the file name to the container using env variable.
-File name can be based on your enviornment policies.
+* If you want to specify different password for all the accounts, create 3 different files and encrypt them under /opt/.secrets and pass the file name to the container using env variable.
+Env variables can be ORACLE_PWD_FILE for oracle user, GRID_PWD_FILE for grid user and DB_PWD_FILE for database password.
+* if you want common password oracle, grid and db user, you can assign password file name to COMMON_OS_PWD_FILE env variable.

 ### Deploying RAC on Docker With Block Devices: